No Result

 First, distributable income from royalties is reduced, lowering dividend payments.
 In addition, plans for exploration and development may be delayed or canceled, which could lead to future dividend cuts.

-Permianville currently enjoys a favorable business environment thanks to Western countries’ sanctions on Russia and OPEC’s tight production quotas.
+Permianville currently enjoys a favorable business environment thanks to very high oil prices.
 However, it is prudent to expect oil and gas prices, infamous for their dramatic cycles, to deflate in the long run.

-Due to the global energy crisis caused by the war in Ukraine, a record number of renewable energy projects are currently under development.
+Due to the global energy crisis caused by the war in Iran and other factors, a record number of renewable energy projects are currently under development.
 When all these projects come online, they will probably take their toll on oil and gas prices.
 In such a case, Permianville is likely to have significant downside risk.
+The fact that shares are no higher than they were when oil was $60 per barrel should be telling for investors in terms of potential upside, and indeed risk.

 Dividend Analysis